Holiday Kids Bike Program

 Volunteers are encouraged to take one of our classes, and to return more than once to keep learning and practicing basic cleaning and repair skills.

 Group work parties

 Service clubs and groups can schedule your own work party time with one of our experienced volunteers.
-We have some Sundays set aside for group requests: Oct.
-10, Nov.
-14 and Dec.
-5. Other dates may also be arranged.
+Sunday afternoons are best.

 Donate kids bikes

 Donated kids bikes must be in excellent condition.
-We can replace worn tires and torn seats, but rusty and broken bikes are not a gift – to us or kids at Christmas.
+We can replace worn tires and torn seats, but rusted and broken bikes are NOT a gift – either to us or to kids at Christmas.